gamemanual0/gm0/source/docs/being-a-team/pitching-your-team.rst

    .. tab-item:: Logos

-      - "Develop future STEM professionals and spread science and technology" appeals to the company’s logical need for more employees in the future, or an individual’s desire for the advancement of society.
+      - "Develop future STEM professionals and spread science and technology" appeals to the company's logical need for more employees in the future, or an individual's desire for the advancement of society.
-      - "Feature your company’s logo on our robot" conveys a tangible marketing benefit for the company you are reaching out to.
+      - "Feature your company's logo on our robot" conveys a tangible marketing benefit for the company you are reaching out to.

    .. tab-item:: Ethos